Ada-Developers-Academy/core-lightning-talks/unit-2-lightning-talks/unit-2-talk.instructor.md

 * Define Database Trigger
 * Define Database Transation

-For classes with 29 or fewer students, these additional topics are combines:
+For classes with 29 or fewer students, these additional topics are combined:
 * Define Firewalls
 * Define VPN